Cleveland Internet Sex Crimes Lawyer

 How Long Can You Go to Jail for an Internet Sex Crime in OH?

 As former prosecutors, we can tell you the government aggressively prosecutes cases involving Internet sex crimes.
 These cases come in many different forms-and all can end up with sentences that can put you in prison for the rest of your life if you're not properly defended.
 How long can you go to prison depends in part on what crimes you are charged with, the evidence against you, and the skill and effectiveness of your lawyers.

-There are a number of different type of Internet sex crimes-from child pornography to solicitation to the pandering of obscenity.
+There are a number of different type of Internet sex crimes from child pornography to solicitation to the pandering of obscenity.
 In Ohio, a single charge of pandering obscenity involving a minor (child pornography) can result in you being sent to prison for eight years.
 If you are facing multiple charges the possibility for a sentence well over fifty years has been seen.
-This is why it is important to hire the best criminal lawyer or law firm you can, you could potentially spend the rest of your life in prison without even having hurt someone.
+This is why it is important to hire our Cleveland internet sex crime lawyers, you could potentially spend the rest of your life in prison without even having hurt someone.

 Sophisticated Defense for Ohio Internet Sex Criminal Cases